RimuTec/dev-container-dotnet/README.md

 ## Rebase on Sync

 This template sync's with rebase as it is designed for trunk-based development.
 If you use a different branch management approach or you prefer a different sync behavior, change the setting in `.vscode/settings.json` as required.
+You may also want to change the code in file `.devcontainer/init.sh` to match your preferred sync behavior.

 ## Creating Solution and Projects